MGM-31 Pershing: Launcher and support equipment

 The M790 erector launcher (EL) was a modified low-boy flat-bed trailer towed by a Ford M757 5-ton tractor.
 The erection booms used a 3,000 psi pneumatic over hydraulic system that could erect the five ton missile from horizontal to vertical in nine seconds.
 Due to the overall missile length and for security, the warhead was not mated during travel.
 It was stored in a carrier and mated using a hand-pumped davit after the launcher was emplaced.
 The EL was pulled by a Ford M757 tractor for U.S. Army units and by a Magirus-Deutz Jupiter 6×6 for German Air Force units.

-The PTS and PS were mounted on a Ford M656 truck for U.S. Army units and a Magirus-Deutz or MAN SE for German Air Force units.
+The PTS and PS were mounted on a Ford M656 truck for U.S. Army units and a Magirus-Deutz or MAN 630 for German Air Force units.
 Launch activation was performed from a remote fire box that could be deployed locally or mounted in the battery control central (BCC).
 One PTS controlled three launchers— when one launch count was complete, ten large cables were unplugged from the PTS and the PTS was moved up and connected to the next launcher.